rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Type: select all that apply

-- Rust did not help me achieve my goals
+- Rust does not help me achieve my goals
 - Missing language features
 - Missing libraries
 - Missing tools